-HSI manages Accounts through the use of similarly managed "model" portfolios, whereby the Firm assigns Clients a target asset allocation that is suitable based on the Client's risk profile.
-Through the automated program Clients may change the time horizon of their goal, which will likely result in a different portfolio asset allocation and holdings.
+HSI manages Accounts through the use of "model" portfolios, whereby HSI assigns Clients a target asset allocation that is suitable based on the Client's risk profile.
+HSI then manages all accounts with that target allocation in a similar manner.
+Clients may change the time horizon of their goal, which will likely result in a different portfolio asset allocation and holdings.
 In general, choosing a shorter horizon will result in a more conservative portfolio, and choosing a longer horizon will result in a more aggressive portfolio.
-HSI allows only limited adjustment because it believes its automated program creates an investment plan that is best suited for the Client, based on their goals.
+HSI allows only limited adjustment because it believes the Program creates an investment plan that is best suited for the client, based on their goals.